 Nothing impedes a culture of candor more than when a leader feels like someone is attacking their ego instead of attacking the problem.

-I recently had drinks with a talented young mentee who described an all too familiar scene.
+I had drinks with a talented young mentee who described an all too familiar scene.
 He was in a meeting with senior management and pushed back on a new product idea because it was a “shiny ball” distracting everyone from fixing a weak core business.
 It wasn’t the first time he’d spoke his mind in such a setting.

 He’s no longer with that company, having been told he wasn’t a good fit.